School of Worship ArtsChristian Music School

 The School of Worship Arts offers lessons in most instruments as well as voice and sign language to students 5 years and up.
-Our lessons are available in both private or group settings and can be taught on Monday, Wednesday or Thursday from 10am to 8pm, depending on teacher availability.
+Our lessons are available in both private or group settings on Mondays, Tuesdays, and Wednesdays.

 The cost for group lessons are dependent on the length of the class and other contributing factors.

 Hey, I’m Layla!
 I am currently studying music and composition at Berklee College of Music, and will teach not only contemporary techniques and basic or advanced theory, but practical skills for the piano as well, starting with the basics and growing from there!
 In my interactive lessons I focus on technique, quality, and creativity.
 For more advanced learners I focus on challenge, style, and artistry, and of course creativity is encouraged here too!
 I have been teaching since 2016 and have loved it so far, especially when I get to see the inner musician come out in my students!
 To me, creativity is one of the greatest gifts God has given us!
 He didn’t have to, but He did!
 So using this gift in a way that is honoring Him is just awesome!